skiadas/WebAppsCourse/notes/functions_for_scope.md

 There is a lot going on in the above code, so take some time digesting it all.

 Later on we will discuss modules and make some of these ideas more precise.

+### Practice

+Create a similar object (via immediate function invocation) called "population" that is meant to manage a list of all our people.

+1. It should contain in its private information an `allPeople` variable, which will be an object/dictionary whose keys will be people's names, and whose values are going to be the person objects that the function `newPerson` returns.
+2. Your `population` object should provide a "newPerson(name)" function that adds a new "person", with age 0.
+This "person" will contain two private variables, the name and age.
+It should export a `getName()` method and a `getAge()` method.
+It should only do so if a person with that name does not exist yet.
+It should return the newly created person, or else return the existing person.
+3. The objects created by `newPerson` should also have two more methods: `incrAge` which increments the age by 1 (and returns the new age) and `retire` which removes the person from the list of people.
+4. Your `population` object should also provide a `getPerson(name)` function that attempts to recover the person with a given name, and returns `null` if there is no such person.
+5. Your `population` object should also provide a `incrAll` function that increments the ages of all persons by 1 (ideally by calling `incrAge` on all of them).
+6. Your `population` object should also provide a `printAll` function that prints one at a time the name plus age of each person.
+Bonus points for making it so the ages all line up (i.e. the correct number of spaces is added to the names, to make the ages line up).